 - 1) With respect to private duty nursing services, only services by a Licensed Registered Nurse (R.N.) or a Licensed Practical Nurse (L.P.N.) are covered.
-Also, - these services must be Medically Necessary; - the nurse may not be a relative or member of your family; - your Provider must explain why the services are required; and - your Provider must describe the medically skilled service provided. - 2) For Medical Equipment (durable), your Provider must, upon request, explain why the equipment is needed and how long it will be used. - 3) For coverage of ambulance services: - The trip to the Facility or Provider's office must be to the nearest one recognized by the Plan Administrator as having services adequate to treat your condition. - The services you receive in that Facility or Provider's office must be covered services. - If the Plan Administrator requests it, the attending Provider must explain why you could not have been transported in a private car or by any other less expensive means. - Ambulance services billed through the Facility are covered the same as all other Facility services. - 4) For coverage of sleep therapy equipment and related supplies: - These services require a Health Services Review for Medical necessity. - A sleep study must have been performed within the past 12 months of the initial rental of sleep therapy equipment and supplies. - Sleep therapy equipment requires an initial 10-month rental with compliance review every 90 days.
+Also, - these services must be Medically Necessary; - the nurse may not be a relative or member of your family; - your Provider must explain why the services are required; and - your Provider must describe the medically skilled service provided.

+- 2) For Medical Equipment (durable), your Provider must, upon request, explain why the equipment is needed and how long it will be used. - 3) For coverage of ambulance services: - The trip to the Facility or Provider's office must be to the nearest one recognized by the Plan Administrator as having services adequate to treat your condition. - The services you receive in that Facility or Provider's office must be covered services. - If the Plan Administrator requests it, the attending Provider must explain why you could not have been transported in a private car or by any other less expensive means. - Ambulance services billed through the Facility are covered the same as all other Facility services. - 4) For coverage of sleep therapy equipment and related supplies: - These services require a Health Services Review for Medical necessity. - A sleep study must have been performed within the past 12 months of the initial rental of sleep therapy equipment and supplies. - Sleep therapy equipment requires an initial 10-month rental with compliance review every 90 days.
 Once the equipment has been rented for 10 months, it is considered purchased. - Compliance for sleep therapy equipment is defined as greater than or equal to four hours of use per night on 70 percent of nights during a consecutive 30-day period. - Members who own their sleep therapy equipment must obtain authorization for related supplies and provide proof of compliance annually. - Replacement machine/equipment for broken non-repairable devices does not require a sleep study.
+Replacement machine/equipment requires a 10-month rental with compliance review every 90 days.
+Once the equipment has been rented for 10-months, it is considered purchased.
 Precertification is required. - 5) The Other Covered Services discussed in this section are not eligible for Reimbursement if the same service is available under some other section of this booklet.
 The Plan Administrator will pay only once for a service and will not increase or extend benefits available under other sections of this booklet.

-1) Prescribed services eligible for coverage may be subject to Medical policy limits, for example, wigs and prostheses.
+- 1) Prescribed services eligible for coverage may be subject to Medical policy limits, for example, wigs and prostheses.
 Always check with your Plan Administrator in advance of receiving services.

 - 2) The following and similar items are not eligible for Reimbursement as Medical Equipment (durable):

 - adjustments made to a vehicle;

 - air conditioners;

 - blood pressure cuffs;

 - dehumidifiers and humidifiers;

 - elevators;

 - exercise equipment;

 - handrails;

 - ramps;

 - telephones; or

 - whirlpool baths.

 - 3) Your Health Plan will not pay for any equipment which has both a non-therapeutic and therapeutic use.
 Your Health Plan will pay for the least expensive item of equipment required by your Medical condition.
 If Your Health Plan determines that purchase of the Medical Equipment (durable) is less expensive than rental, or if the equipment cannot be rented, Your Health Plan may approve the purchase as a covered service.